-Mangoes come in a variety of shapes and colors, from the popular green-red Tommy Atkins to golden Champagne mangoes with a lusciousness worthy of their name.
-No matter which one you choose, it’ll be a good one right now during peak mango season, when the tropical fruit is at its sweetest and juiciest.
+There are many types of mangos, representing a variety of shapes and colors, from the popular green-red Tommy Atkins to golden Champagne mangos with a lusciousness worthy of their name.
+No matter which one you choose, it’ll be a good during peak mango season, which occurs roughly between April and July, when the tropical fruit is at its sweetest and juiciest.

-We’re truly mango mad at FreshDirect, and come spring, you’ll find an array of fresh mango varietals that you simply won’t find at other grocers.
-We work with farms in south Asia, the Caribbean, and beyond to source some of the worlds’ most incredible examples.
+We’re truly mango mad at FreshDirect, and come spring, you’ll find an array of fresh mango varieties that you’d be hard-pressed to find elsewhere.
+Among the serious mango obsessives out there (and trust us, there are many), we’ve become known as one of the best places where you can buy Alphonso mangos and other special types.
+We work with farms in south Asia, the Caribbean, Mexico, and beyond to source some of the worlds’ most incredible mango fruits.
 If you’ve ever spent time in a mango-growing region, you’ll know that the rest of the world is missing out on the most flavorful and delicious versions of this fruit.
 It truly is a passion of ours to bring that one-of-a-kind experience to you.

 Mangos on FreshDirect